Wooden Flooring Installation Cost

 This type of flooring is a classic option thanks to its affordability, durability and various finishes that are available.
 It is also known for its environmental benefits and for providing rooms with a homely look and feel.

-In regards to the former point, pine trees grow faster than most hardwoods used for flooring like walnut or oak, meaning that pine forests can grow back quicker.
+In regard to the former point, pine trees grow faster than most hardwoods used for flooring, like walnut or oak, meaning that pine forests can grow back more quickly.
 While it is a widely popular option, pine isn’t right for everyone or every situation.
-You’re looking at paying about £45 per square metre to purchase pine wood flooring.

 Pros: